Code-Institute-Submissions/lisa1Q84-kalopsia_lens_NovResub/TESTING.md

 -  While testing my site with the Google Developer Tools I came across a strange error I was not able to resolve.
 Sometimes when checking the site on smaller devices, a horizontal scroll bar appeared on the bottom of the page.
 When I tried to reload the page and later to reproduce this error, there was suddenly no scrollbar and the pages had no scrollbar problems on smaller devices.
 - When adding a book through the product management section negative numbers can be the input.
 Due to time constraints I was unable to fix this.
+- When manually adding 0 in the bag and clicking "update" there is a sever error.
+I tried suggestions from slack to replace the square with round brackets around pop.item but I was still unable to fix the problem and will have to further look into this.